-Perennial grown as an annual.
-(Thunbergia alata).
-One of the rarest colors!
+(Thunbergia alata) Perennial grown as an annual.
+Some of the rarest colors!
 This sumptuous mix is like a bowl of summer fruit, in colors from raspberries and cream to plum and dark cherry.
+A few plants may produce yellow flowers.
 The smoky blooms look stunning tumbling from a hanging basket or climbing a fence or trellis.
-Native to Africa, thunbergia is hardy from USDA zones 9 and warmer and quite easy to grow as an annual in cooler climates.
+Native to Africa, Thunbergia is hardy from USDA zones 9 and warmer and quite easy to grow as an annual in cooler climates.

 - Frost Hardy: No